+Rohitashwa

+Aggarwal, Partner,

-Rohitashwa Aggarwal, Partner, Everest Group
+Aamir Khan, Senior Analyst, Everest Group

-Aamir Khan, Senior Analyst, Everest Group enerative AI is presenting a mixed outlook for future job seekers: while some jobs will disappear, new ones will emerge, and the impact of generative AI will vary by industry.
-Success in this transformed era will require employees to adapt and reskill.
-But there's no cause for alarm because humans will still be needed in this evolving talent landscape.
-Read on to discover four key trends shaping the future of work based on Everest Group research.
+research.

 The rise of generative AI has ushered in a new era of technological advancement, transforming industries and reshaping talent market dynamics.
 As this innovative technology continues to evolve, its impact on the workforce of the future cannot be understated.
-Analysts and leaders worldwide are keen to explore and understand the profound impact of generative AI on talent supply-demand dynamics, examine which workforce areas will be most affected, and identify the skills and roles that are poised to see a surge in demand.
+Analysts and leaders worldwide are keen to explore and understand the profound impact of generative AI on talent supplydemand dynamics, examine which workforce areas will be most affected, and identify the skills and roles that are poised to see a surge in demand.
 A recent Everest Group survey of 50 top global business services leaders found that more than 95% of the leaders believe that generative AI will significantly influence their company's approach to delivering business services.
 Everest Group's analysis shows the following four key trends will shape the future of the workforce in the AI era: Generative AI will significantly impact employability but new and niche roles will replace the loss of some jobs The quantity and types of roles will substantially change, reducing the length of some and creating new ones propelled by the AI revolution.
 Proficiency in data science, AI, and machine learning will be essential for those looking to develop, optimize, or manage generative AI systems.
 Specialists who can ensure ethical practices and compliance with regulations will be in high demand.
 As organizations seek experts who can fine-tune, train, develop, and maintain generative AI models to align with business objectives, new-age roles such as prompt engineers, generative AI trainers, tuning engineers, etc. will continue to emerge in the mainstream workforce.
-A recent exchange between Everest Group and specific industry leaders revealed generative AI tools demonstrated the ability to extract and process SQL queries in certain instances.
+A recent exchange between Everest Group and specific industry leaders revealed generative AI tools demonstrated the ability to extract and process SOL queries in certain instances.
 This capability could enhance enterprise data retrieval to a certain extent, particularly when deployed in a private cloud environment.
 Further development in this area may create additional roles for specialists within this domain.
-The impact of generative AI will extend to all industries but certain sectors will be affected more than others

-The extent and nature of the impact of generative AI will vary depending on the specific industry and its unique characteristics.
+The impact of generative AI will extend to all industries but certain sectors will be affected more than others The extent and nature of the impact of generative AI will vary depending on the specific industry and its unique characteristics.
 Certain sectors will experience a more pronounced transformation than others.
 For instance, industries relying heavily on content creation and creative endeavors such as publishing, entertainment, and advertising stand to highly benefit from automating and streamlining the content generation process.
-Conversely, those heavily centered on human interaction, like customer service and support, will likely see substantial changes in the workforce dynamics as generative AI-powered chatbots Analysts and leaders worldwide are keen to explore and understand the profound impact of generative Al on talent supply-demand dynamics, examine which workforce areas will be most affected EXHIBIT 1 31 Role Category Generative Al job titles gaining prominence among providers Data for Generative Al Data collectors Chatbot content writer Annotation Analyst Development Generative Al software architect Generative Al software engineer Data scientists Security and privacy architect Security and privacy architect Al alignment engineer Integration Knowledge engineer Generative AI implementation consultant ChatGPT specialist Enhancement Prompt engineers Generative AI trainers Prompt tuning engineer Al moderators Business- specific Artificial Intelligence Product Owner Generative Al Ambassador Al ethicists Responsible Al Officer workforce potentially exposed to generative Al High potential
+Conversely, those heavily centered on human interaction, like customer service and support, will likely see substantial changes in the workforce dynamics as generative AI-powered chatbots Analysts and leaders worldwide are keen to explore and understand the profound impact of generative Al on talent supply-demand dynamics, examine which workforce areas will be most affected roviders Security and Al alignment Security and privacy privacy engineer architect architect Al moderators Responsible Al Officer d d POTENTIAL IMPACT OF GENERATIVE AI ON VARIOUS INDUSTRIES workforce potentially exposed to generative Al High potential